Why learn to keep a scientific notebook?

 - Overlay and/or integrate one’s previous knowledge to new observations and experiences.

 - Capture both the exquisite and mundane moments of experience.

 - Develop and hone an awareness of how professional scientists create scientific facts, knowledge, understanding, and truth.

-Dr. Merritt asks all of his middle school science students to keep a well-maintained Lab/Field Notebook [Teacher note: the lab/field notebook constitutes 10% of each student’s semester grade].
+Dr. Merritt asks all of his middle school science students to keep a well-maintained Lab/Field Notebook backed up by a digital notebook.
 The first step in keeping a well-maintained lab/field notebook is to prepare it properly, which you will learn to do on the next page.